 • Copyright Designs and Patents Act 1988

 • Usually the copyright of a photograph belongs to the person who took it.
-Copyright lasts for 70 years after the author dies and offers protection against unauthorised reproduction of the photographs and entitles the owner to economic bene t from it.
+Copyright lasts for 70 years after the author dies and offers protection against unauthorised reproduction of the photographs and entitles the owner to economic benefit from it.

 • In practice, this means that clients may only use photographs taken by a professional photographer in ways that have been agreed at the time they were commissioned.